 Instructors often post their welcome to the course message, the syllabus, how he/she wishes to be contacted by students, the instructor's office hours, and any other information that an instructor deems relevant for reference throughout the course (as opposed to grouped into a particular topic or week).

 There is also a VERY IMPORTANT discussion forum - usually called "News" or "Class Announcements".
-This is where an instructor posts IMPORTANT course announcements - such as any changes in due dates on assignments, additions to course material, office hour updates, etc. It is basically anything the instructor feels students should know about.
+This is where an instructor posts IMPORTANT course announcements - such as any changes in due dates on assignments, additions to course material, office hour updates, etc. It is basically anything the instructor feels students should know about during the course.

 Center Content Sections

 The content sections, most commonly organized by topic or week, are where instructors post course materials, assignments, resources, activities, and discussions.
-An instructor can group their course materials by week or by topic.
-If it's by week, the dates of the week will appear above the block.
-If it's by topic, the topic will usually be stated inside the block and they are often numbered 1, 2, 3, ... etc. in order down the screen.
+If organized by week, the dates of the week will appear above the section.
+If it's by topic, the topic will usually be stated inside the section, and they are often numbered 1, 2, 3, ... etc. in order down the screen.

 Left/Right: Tool Blocks

-The tool blocks grouped to the left and right sides of the Content area on the Main Page Layout also contain important information and links for use in your course.
+The tool blocks grouped to the left and right sides of the Content area on the course homepage also contain important information and links for use in your course.
 Below are descriptions of some of the Tool Blocks your instructor may choose to use in your course.

 - Global events are De Anza College events and Catalyst System events - such as holidays, quarter begin/end dates, final exams week, Catalyst system down notices, etc.